Back in 2011 when I started this page, nobody had completely reverse-engineered and documented the PALs. We had

 /IWM := A23 * A22 * /A21 * /AS ; 0xC0 0000 - 0xDF FFFF (0xDF E1FF) /SCCRD := A23 * /A22 * /A21 * /AS ; 0x80 0000 - 0x9F FFFF (0x9F FFF8) /SCCEN := A23 * /A22 * /AS ; 0x80 0000 - 0xBF FFFF (0x9F FFF8 - RD, 0xBF FFF9 - WR) /VPA := A23 * A22 * A21 * /AS ; Synchronous I/O (6800 style) 0xE0 0000 - 0xFF FFFF /ROM := /A23 * A22 * /A21 * /AS ; 0x40 0000 - 0x5F FFFF + /A23 * /A22 * /A21 * /AS * OVERLAY ; 0x00 0000 - 0x1F FFFF when OVERLAY enabled + A23 * /A22 * /AS ; 0x80 0000 - 0xBF FFFF + A23 * /A21 * /AS ; 0x80 0000 - 0x9F FFFF and 0xC0 0000 - 0xDF FFFF /RAM := /A23 * /A22 * /A21 * /AS * /OVERLAY ; 0x00 0000 - 0x1F FFFF + /A23 * A22 * A21 * /AS * OVERLAY ; 0x60 0000 - 0x7F FFFF when OVERLAY is enabled VC0 := VC1 :=

-So one Saturday morning I sat down with my Expro 80 EPROM programmer and the source code to ALL03, and modified the pic16x8y file to apply the 1024 possible combinations to the input pins of a 16L8 and to read the one byte output.
-Wrote some code to analyze the results, worked on it off and on.
+I reverse engineered the BMU1 using my Expro 80 EPROM programmer and the source code to ALL03, modified to apply the 1024 possible combinations to the input pins of a 16L8 and to read the one byte output.
+This gave me

 TSEN2 | I | 13 | 12 | GND | ||